app-featured

 • 1 cup coconut flour

-1. Add all dry ingredients to a bowl.
+• Gather all ingredients.
+Put all dry ingredients in a bowl.
 Mix well.